Oli Udoh: College career

 After taking a redshirt year in 2014, Udoh never missed a game with a total of 45 starts throughout his college career at Elon.
-He was named to the CAA Football Academic All-Conference Team in both 2015 and 2016.
-In 2018, he earned a spot as a Phil Steele FCS First Team All American and was invited to the NFLPA Collegiate Bowl.
+He was named to the Colonial Athletic Association Football Academic All-Conference Team in both 2015 and 2016.
+In 2018, he earned a spot as a Phil Steele Football Championship Subdivision First Team All-American and was invited to the NFLPA Collegiate Bowl.

 Professional career

+Minnesota Vikings

-Udoh was drafted by the Minnesota Vikings with the 193rd overall pick in the sixth round of the 2019 NFL Draft.
+Udoh was drafted by the Minnesota Vikings with the 193rd overall pick in the sixth round of the 2019 NFL draft.

 Udoh was placed on the reserve/COVID-19 list by the Vikings on July 29, 2020.
 He was activated on August 13, 2020.

+Udoh re-signed with the Vikings on March 18, 2023.
+He suffered a quad injury in Week 2 and was placed on injured reserve on September 19, 2023.

+New Orleans Saints

+On March 19, 2024, Udoh signed with the New Orleans Saints.
+He made 14 appearances for New Orleans during the 2024 season, including one start.

+Tennessee Titans

+On April 17, 2025, Udoh signed with the Tennessee Titans.

 Legal troubles

-Udoh was arrested during the bye week in 2022 for reportedly following a woman into a bathroom at a bar and refusing to leave and was charged with disorderly conduct and resisting arrest.
-The charges were later dismissed and his lawyer characterized the arrest as unlawful.
+On October 31, 2022, Udoh was arrested during the Vikings' bye week for falsely being accused of following a woman into a bathroom at a bar and refusing to leave and was charged with disorderly conduct and resisting arrest.
+The charges were later dismissed and his lawyer characterized the arrest as unlawful due to the evidence proving that he never entered the bathroom with a woman.

+In May 2023, Udoh was cited on three separate occasions for traffic violations.
+Two of these incidents were for speeding, including driving 97 MPH in a 55 MPH zone on I-94 in St. Paul, Minnesota.
+He was also charged with reckless driving in a separate incident two days later.